martinpihrt/OSPy/hardware_pcb/sensors_pcb_fw/docs/Details.md

 ### Sensor Settings
 - Sensor Name = enter the name of this sensor (for example "pool temperature").
+- Wi-Fi AP password = enter your password for access to Wi-Fi in AP mode (AP manager).
+Default is: "ospy-sensor-esp32".
+- FW upload password = enter your password for access to firmware uploading to sensor.
+Default is: "fg4s5b.s,trr7sw8sgyvrDfg".
 - OSPy IP address = enter the IP address (or name) on which the OSPy server is running (for example: "192.168.88.202", or "sprinkler123.com").
 - OSPy port = port on which the OSPy server is available (default is "8080").
 - Use SSL (https) = if we do not have an encrypted connection via SSL set in the OSPs, then we will not check the box, otherwise (we will have an https connection) we will check the box.